-The Canon Garland Memorial Society (the “CGMS”) was formed at Brisbane at an inaugural meeting of interested community members convened at the Holy Trinity Anglican Church, Hawthorne Street, Woolloongabba, on 9 July 2013.
+The Canon Garland Memorial Society (the “CGMS”) was formed as a result of a public meeting convened at the Holy Trinity Anglican Church, Hawthorne Street, Woolloongabba, on 9 July 2013.

 Our Mission Statement was to fund, design and build Canon Garland Memorial – ANZAC Day Origins at Kangaroo Point Cliffs Park, Kangaroo Point, in inner-city Brisbane, by the time of the 100th ANZAC Day, which was observed on 25 April 2016, to: